-Participating in society means being present in it and functioning in an active way with non-disabled people.
+Participating in society means being present in it and functioning in an active way with people without disabilities.

 The construction of homes in the residential area has regularly led to negative reactions from local residents.
 Prejudice plays a major role.
 In the past, people with a disability were placed in institutions outside their living environment, the starting point being partly to protect society against the 'handicapped'.
-Little experience has been gained with social integration.
-Good frames of reference and examples are still limited.
 Achieving social integration requires a great deal of effort from all parties involved.
 You see retreating movements from time to time in care.
-The argument is then given that disabled people are better off on the institutional grounds.
+The argument is then given that people with dsabilities are better off on the institutional grounds.
 There is safety in that area and they are not bothered by the living environment.
 It seems that the responsible managers of these care institutions are now going to use as an argument that "disabled people" must be protected from "society".
 An argument that has not been mentioned is that the care institution does not need to make any extra efforts and activities can be continued on the basis of the old familiar routines.